fieldtrip/website/development/project/opm_helmet_design.md

         filename = sprintf('spherical-sensor-%s.stl', chansel{i});
         ft_write_headshape(filename, sensor(i), 'fileformat', 'stl');
         filename = sprintf('spherical-holder-%s.stl', chansel{i});
-        ft_write_headshape(filename, sensor(i), 'fileformat', 'stl');
+        ft_write_headshape(filename, holder(i), 'fileformat', 'stl');
-        filename = sprintf('spherical-cuttingtool-%s.stl', chansel{i});
+        filename = sprintf('spherical-hole-%s.stl', chansel{i});
-        ft_write_headshape(filename, sensor(i), 'fileformat', 'stl');
+        ft_write_headshape(filename, hole(i), 'fileformat', 'stl');
     end

 This results in 19 channels times 3 files, so 57 STL files on disk.
-In principle you only need the cuttingtool files, since the sensors don't need to be printed (these are basically only dummies for visualisation purposes), and multiple sensor holders can be 3D printed from the original sensor STL file without translatiopns and rotations.
+In principle you only need the hole files, since the sensors don't need to be printed (these are basically only dummies for visualisation purposes), and multiple sensor holders can be 3D printed from the original sensor STL file without translatiopns and rotations.

 In part 4 of this tutorial we will explain how to combine the different STL files into the final helmet design.